phpfui/PHPFUIWebsite/NXP/README.md

 echo $executor->execute('1/0');
 ```

-## Unary Minus Operator:
-Negative numbers are supported via the unary minus operator.
-Positive numbers are not explicitly supported as unsigned numbers are assumed positive.

 ## String Support:
 Expressions can contain double or single quoted strings that are evaluated the same way as PHP evalutes strings as numbers.
 You can also pass strings to functions.